-When you think of lab meat, you might think of startups like Beyond Meat and Impossible Foods.
-But the sector is, in fact, already highly consolidated; just four companies take in over three-quarters of all U.S. sales of plant-based meat (see Figure 1).
+When you think of plant-based meat, you might think of startups like Beyond Meat and Impossible Foods.
+But the sector is, in fact, already highly consolidated; Lab Meat Won't End Factory Farms - But Could Entrench Them just four companies take in over three-quarters of all U.S. sales of plant-based meat (see Figure 1).
 Among the biggest players are the same agribusiness behemoths that have long dominated the grocery aisles.
 The Kellogg Company alone takes in nearly half of all U.S. sales of plant-based meats.
 These are sold under its Morningstar Farms brand, acquired in 1999.
 Conagra owns the second leading brand, Gardein, acquired in 2018.
 Even Boca, one of the oldest and most well-known veggie burger brands, has been a subsidiary of Kraft (now Kraft-Heinz) since 2000.

 High levels of corporate consolidation make it difficult for newer or smaller companies to enter the market.
-40 Even startups like Beyond Meat only managed to launch thanks to millions from investors as wideranging as Tyson Foods, Bill Gates and Snoop Dogg.
-41 Plant-based meat brands are hardly an alternative to the current system if they continue to entrench corporate power - including the very same meatpacking conglomerates perpetuating the factory farm system (see Figure 2).
+Even startups like Beyond Meat only managed to launch thanks to millions from investors as wideranging as Tyson Foods, Bill Gates and Snoop Dogg.
+Plant-based meat brands are hardly an alternative to the current system if they continue to entrench corporate power - including the very same meatpacking conglomerates perpetuating the factory farm system (see Figure 2).

 Feeling the threat of competition, the big meat companies are embracing a mantra of "if you can't beat 'em, join 'em."
-Tyson Foods' venture capital fund has invested in several lab meat startups.
+Tyson Foods' venture capital fund has invested in several alternative meat startups.
 Among these are the cultured meat startups Upside Foods (previously Memphis Meats) and Future Meat Technologies; the plant-based shellfish startup New Wave; and MycoTechnology Inc., which produces mushroom-based proteins.
-Tyson Foods also launched its own plant-based meat brand, Raised & Rooted.
-These investments are part of Tyson's goal of becoming the "global protein leader" by 2030.
+Tyson Foods also launched its own plant-based meat brand, Raised &